jordilin/gitar/README.md

 ### Configuration

-**VERSION v1.0.0**: Configuration file format has changed and it uses TOML.
+**VERSION v1.0.0 and newer**: Configuration file format has changed and it uses TOML.
 Check the manual for more information.

 **VERSION v0.1.93 or OLDER**: